-The Outpatient therapy track involves working in one of the outpatient specialty behavioral health clinics, located in or adjacent to the main medical campus in Wenatchee.
-Psychology Interns involved in outpatient specialty behavioral health care will develop expertise in treating a wide range of complex behavioral health issues.
-The internship experience includes conducting initial psychosocial assessments, providing short-term and/or long-term individual, family, and group psychotherapy.
-Interns will be part of an integrative multidisciplinary team of providers, including licensed therapists, licensed social workers, a psychologist, a psychiatrist, psychiatric nurse practitioners, and nursing support.
+Outpatient therapy involves working in one of the outpatient specialty behavioral health clinics, located in or adjacent to the main medical campus in Wenatchee.
+Psychology Interns will develop expertise in treating a wide range of complex behavioral health issues.
+This includes conducting initial psychosocial assessments, providing short-term and/or long-term individual, family, and group psychotherapy.
+Interns will be part of an integrative multidisciplinary team of providers, including psychologists, Master's-level psychotherapists, clinical social workers, psychiatrists, psychiatric nurse practitioners, and nursing support.
 The integrative team approach affords the intern the opportunity for advanced inter-professional training through consultation with members of the multidisciplinary team.
 Collaboration with primary care and specialty medical providers is frequent via the electronic health record.
 In addition to the above, the intern will have the opportunity to develop their networking and professional development skills in community outreach via the development and implementation of workshops within the community.